 In Part 1, we started reviewing things to watch out for in your writing to boost your credibility with your readers:

-- Be clear and logical
+- Be clear, logical, and consistent

 - Write correct English